openstack-archive/fuel-specs/specs/10.0/ui-custom-graph.rst

 plugins.

 Graphs of 'default' type should go first in the table.
-Inside each group graphs should be sorted by its level (release, cluster, and then plugin graphs).
+Inside each group graphs should be sorted by its level (release, environment, and then plugin graphs).

 Workflows table should support filtering by deployment graph level and by